apache/flink/docs/ops/filesystems.md

 For a scheme where Flink does not implemented a file system itself, Flink will try to use Hadoop to instantiate a file system for the respective scheme.
 All Hadoop file systems are automatically available once `flink-runtime` and the relevant Hadoop libraries are in classpath.

-That way, Flink seamslessly supports all of Hadoop file systems, and all Hadoop-compatible file systems (HCFS), for example:
+That way, Flink seamlessly supports all of Hadoop file systems, and all Hadoop-compatible file systems (HCFS), for example:

   - **hdfs**
   - **ftp**